sebasgverde/rnn-time-music-paper/README.md

 pip install -r ~/exampleresearch/rnnmusic/requirements.txt
 ```

-For this two special libraries which were developed by me, you have two options, I recommend to install them also in the virtual env
+For this special library which was developed by me, you have two options, I recommend to install it also in the virtual env
 ```
 pip install music-geometry-eval==2.0
-pip install xxxx.xxxx==1.0
 ```

-but you can also clone the repositories and use them as normal packages
+but you can also clone the repository and use it as a normal package
 ```
 git clone -b 2.0 --single-branch https://github.com/sebasgverde/music-geometry-eval.git
-git clone -b 1.0 --single-branch https://xxxx.xxxx.git
 ```

 #### Datasets